cinkovic/AFK_Bot/README.md

-# AFK_Bot
-Simple script to move coursor around the screen after 5 idle seconds.
+# Script to move coursor around the screen after 5 idle seconds.